isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 you need tools to back up such guarantees.
 As far as we know such tools are not available (at least not to most programmers).
-* the exception-handling run-time support takes up too much space This can be the case in small (usually embedded systesm).
+* the exception-handling run-time support takes up too much space This can be the case in small (usually embedded systems).
 However, before abandoning exceptions consider what space consistent error-handling using error-codes would require and what failure to catch an error would cost.